-This sweet but subdued boy is available for adoption through Brother Wolf Animal Rescue, and is currently in a foster home.
+This sweet but subdued boy is currently in a foster home.
 Carraway is friendly and gentle, with a soft meow, but was terrified at the adoption center.
 This boy needs a quiet home, so one without very young kids and dogs would be best for him.
 He has been doing really well with other foster cats, and will play with friendly cats who help him feel more confident, so a nice kitty companion would be ideal for him.
 He particularly likes to bat around the plastic spring toys, and loves being petted, purring the whole time.
 He has beautiful blue eyes and seems to have some hearing loss, as he doesn't react strongly to loud noises.

 All Brother Wolf animals are spayed/neutered, microchipped, and up-to-date on vaccinations before adoption (if species appropriate).

 Application and counseling is required prior to all adoptions.

 Individuals interested in adopting a puppy are STRONGLY encouraged to download and read this FREE ebook.
 Even if you've raised puppies in the past, this is an invaluable resource to help make your new addition successful!